Petar Matić Dule: Biography

 Matić was born in Irig, Serbia on 6 July 1920.
-He comes from a wealthy farming family.
-He finished primary school in his hometown and until the beginning of the Second World War was engaged in agriculture.
+He came from a wealthy farming family.
+Matić finished primary school in his hometown and until the beginning of the Second World War was engaged in agriculture.
 Socializing with young workers and students, he became acquainted with the ideas of the labor movement and in June 1940 became a member of the Communist Party of Yugoslavia (CPY).

-After the April War and the occupation of the Kingdom of Yugoslavia in 1941, Petar, as secretary of the Local Committee, and then secretary of the CPY District Committee for Irig and a member of the Uprising Preparation Staff, worked very actively to organize the Srem uprising in August 1941, he was in charge of receiving communist prisoners who had escaped from the Sremska Mitrovica prison.
-When the Irish Partisan company was formed, he became its first political commissar.
+After the April War and the occupation of the Kingdom of Yugoslavia in 1941, Matić, as secretary of the Local Committee, and then secretary of the CPY District Committee for Irig and a member of the Uprising Preparation Staff, worked very actively to organize the Srem uprising in August 1941, he was in charge of receiving communist prisoners who had escaped from the Sremska Mitrovica prison.
+When the Irig Partisan company was formed, he became its first political commissar.
 In the summer of 1942, during a major enemy offensive on Fruška Gora, he was wounded in the leg during a breakthrough.
 After the departure of the majority of the Srem partisan detachment to eastern Bosnia, he remained in Srem with his Fourth Battalion.
 At first he was the deputy, and then the commander of this battalion.

 In mid-May 1943, he was appointed commander of the Third Group of Vojvodina Strike Battalions, which later formed the Third Vojvodina Strike Brigade.
 Together with the Brigade Headquarters, he organized a number of ambushes and attacks on populated areas and communications, which were successfully carried out by brigade units in Srem and eastern Bosnia.
 After an unsuccessful attack on the enemy garrison in Brčko, in November 1943, he returned to Srem, where he took over the duty of commander of the Srem partisan detachment.
 He was appointed commander of the Sixth Vojvodina Strike Brigade in April 1944.
 In the battles of this brigade with the Germans on Fruška Gora on 17 July 1944, he was wounded in the chest and was soon transferred to Italy for treatment.
 Upon his return to the country, he was appointed commander of the Srem Operational Zone at the General Staff of the NOV and PO Vojvodina.